JuliaBonGon/About-me-Markdown-exercise-/Readme.md

 I studied translation and interpreting,  I never worked as such but instead alwas in customer expericience roles and now I'm a motivated jr web developer learner.
-I have absolute no previous knowledge but I'm taking this challenge. 💪 I have compete in a lot of different water sports: swimming, synchronyzed swimming, underwater hockey, monofin.
+I have absolute no previous knowledge but I'm taking this challenge. 💪 I have compete in a lot of different water sports: swimming, synchronyzed swimming, underwater hockey (go ahead and google this one), monofin.
 ________

 ## Which are my 3 most surprisingly skills?